 Most guide services will also outfit you with everything you need for a successful day out on the water, from rods and reels to bait, life jackets and licenses.
 Instead of packing all of your gear and searching for the perfect spot to drop a line, all you need to do is show up and your guide will do all the work to ensure you have a great day or afternoon on the water.
 Check with the Niagara River Anglers Association for guide recommendations, or ask the concierge at your hotel to recommend a fishing charter.

 In order to fish the waters of Ontario, you’ll need a valid Outdoors Card and fishing license.
 The Outdoors Card is a plastic wallet card that serves as an ID for anyone who wishes to hunt or fish in Canada.
 It is not a fishing license.
 You will need to purchase an additional license in order to fish; depending on how many you plan to catch and keep, you can purchase either a Sport Fishing License or a Conservation Fishing License for one, three or eight days.
 There are also one year and three-year license options.
 Licenses can be ordered online or purchased at Canadian Tire locations around Niagara Falls; if you’re working with a charter service, they can help you get your permits in order.
 You can also find out more about the various licenses and their costs and requirements from the Ontario Ministry of Natural Resources and Forestry website.

 Fishing the Niagara Falls region is a great way to enjoy some of the natural beauty of the area while getting away from some of the hustle and bustle for a while.
-You might even catch “the big one!”
+And who knows, you might even catch “the big one”!